-8. Learning at home
+Learning at home

-Where children are being asked to learn online at home the DfE has provided Remote education good practice.
+Where children are being asked to learn online at home the DfE has provided Providing Remote Education Advice for Schools.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
 Staff with access to school devices are reminded about rules on the misuse of school technology - devices used at home should be used just like if they were in full view of a teacher or colleague.
 School staff will:

 - not use private accounts

 - log all contacts

 - log issues and concerns

-- considering pupils with SEND
+- consider the increased vulnerability of pupils with SEND

-- avoiding private chats with pupils
+- avoid private chats with pupils

-9. Key Responsibilities
+Key Roles and Responsibilities